All Episodes

 She is a real estate broker working in properties that grow, buy, sell whatever marijuana.

-The governor of Oregon's fiancee.
+The governor of Oregon's fiancé.

-There aren't any adults anywhere anymore, is the point, folks.
+There aren't any adults anywhere anymore is the point, folks.

 They're dwindling away.

-Because this these people are growing up from what they were in their youth, and they're not maturing, and they're not disbanding it.
+Because these people are growing up from what they were in their youth, and they're not maturing, and they're not disbanding it.

-Let me grab Jackie here in Pawpaw, Michigan as we head back to the phones.
+Let me grab Jackie here in Paw Paw, Michigan as we head back to the phones.

 I'm glad you waited.